M3FAS: An Accurate and Robust MultiModal Mobile Face Anti-Spoofing System: Methodology

 \subsubsection{Hierarchical cross-attention module (HCAM)}

 In this section, we dedicate the details of HCAM.
+In comparison to the attention mechanism discussed in~\cite{kong2022beyond}, HCAM introduces cross-modality attention modules that better align and interact spoofing features from visual and auditory modalities.
+Furthermore, HCAM proposes to hierarchically accumulate the multimodal features across low, middle, and high levels, thereby enhancing the final PAD accuracy and robustness.
 Fig.~\ref{HCAM} (a) takes {$\rm \bf{HCAM_{2}}$} as the showcase. $f_{v2}$ and $f_{a2}$ are features extracted from Block 2 of the vision and acoustic branch.
 The features first go through one convolutional layer and one max-pooling layer, yielding $z_{v2}$ and $z_{a2}$.
 Inspired by the recent success of the attention mechanism in natural language processing and computer vision, we exploit two cross-modality attention (CMA) modules to align the features of the two modalities better.
 We illustrate the architecture details of CMA in Fig.~\ref{HCAM} (b).
 Cross-modality attention (CMA) can be formulated as follows:

 where $W_{Q}$, $W_{K}$, and $W_{V}$ are learnable parameters of linear projection layers.
 We set a learnable coefficient $\gamma$ to weigh the learned attention component smartly.

 Then, we concatenate the attended features as well as the feature $f_{c1}$ from {$\rm \bf{HCAM_{1}}$} along the channel dimension, and the produced feature $f_{c2}$ is subsequently forwarded to {$\rm \bf{HCAM_{3}}$}.
 In summary, the design philosophy of HCAM promises two merits: (1).
 It takes advantage of multi-scale learning, aggregating hierarchical feature representations from low, mid, and high levels, thereby boosting the final PAD performance; (2).
 It better aligns RGB and acoustic features, thus effectively mitigating the overfitting problem of multi-modality optimization.